-2.1 Moray College UHI is committed to the principles of equal pay for all of our employees.
-We operate a single job evaluation scheme for support staff posts to measure the relative value of all jobs in our pay and grading structures within an overall framework that is consistent, transparent and fair.
-This is shortly to be replaced by a National Job Evaluation Scheme in furtherance of national bargaining arrangements described in section 2.5, with the outcomes being backdated to 1 September 2018.
-The College aims to eliminate any bias in our pay systems.
-Moray College UHI believes males and females, those from different racial groups, those with or without disabilities, those of different sexual orientations, different religions or beliefs and different ages should receive equal pay for the same or broadly similar work, for work rated as equivalent and for work of equal value.
+2.1 UHI Moray is committed to the principles of equal pay for all employees.
+Whilst our pay awards and allowances are now determined nationally, we have operated a single job evaluation scheme for support staff posts to measure the relative value of all jobs in our pay and grading structures within an overall framework that is consistent, transparent and fair.
+This too is shortly to be replaced by a National Job Evaluation Scheme in furtherance of national bargaining arrangements described in section 2.5, with the outcomes being backdated to 1 September 2018.
+We aim to eliminate any bias in our local pay systems.
+UHI Moray believes males and females, those from different racial groups, those with or without disabilities, those of different sexual orientations, different religions or beliefs and different ages should receive equal pay for the same or broadly similar work, for work rated as equivalent and for work of equal value.

-- 2.2 We aim to reflect equal pay with respect to remuneration, development and career progression for all staff in ensuring that the level of reward is appropriate to the relative size and content of the job.
-It is in the interests of the College to ensure that we have fair and just pay systems.
-The College will continue working with the various stakeholders and the recognised trade unions in particular and as appropriate in taking action to ensure that it provides equal pay. - 2.3 We believe that by eliminating bias from our pay systems, we demonstrate best practice and commitment to our employees and students through equitable, fair and transparent reward mechanisms whilst effectively managing College finances.
-We believe these efforts in avoiding unfair discrimination will ultimately improve morale and enhance College effectiveness and efficiency in fulfilling its strategy and contribute to our mission, vision and values. - 2.4 Our equal pay objectives are to:
+2.2 We aim to reflect equal pay with respect to remuneration, development and career progression for all staff in ensuring that the level of reward is appropriate to the relative size and content of the job.
+It is in the interests of UHI Moray to ensure that we have fair and just pay systems.
+UHI Moray will continue working with the various stakeholders and the recognised trade unions in particular and as appropriate in taking action to ensure that it provides equal pay.

+2.3 We believe that by eliminating bias from our pay systems, we demonstrate best practice and commitment to our employees and students through equitable, fair and transparent reward mechanisms whilst effectively managing UHI Moray's finances.
+We believe these efforts in avoiding unfair discrimination will ultimately improve morale and enhance College effectiveness and efficiency in fulfilling its strategy and contribute to our mission, vision and values.

-- eliminate any unfair, unjust or unlawful local practices that impact on pay - take appropriate action to address these accordingly - regularly monitor and review the application of its policies and procedures and; - to conduct regular equal pay reviews including gender, race and disability.
+- 2.4 Our equal pay objectives are to: - eliminate any unfair, unjust or unlawful local practices that impact on pay - take appropriate action to address these accordingly - regularly monitor and review the application of its policies and procedures and; - to conduct regular equal pay reviews including gender, race and disability.